peterparkedcar165/mythicalcreatures/README.md

                             -Casting knocks you backwards and grants you invisiblity for 1 second, 2 if dark passive is active.

 Ability 3 [Silencing Gust]: -Unleash a gust from your bow, damaging enemies once and silencing them.
 Preventing them from casting spells.

+Ability 4 [Nightfall]: -Shoot a dark projectile that marks an area, then rain dark projectiles from above into the area dealing large amounts of damage.